rahulnshah/IT202-003/public_html/Project/Proposal.md

           - A user can reset his/her password and username and email, as long as the username and email are both available.

 - Milestone 2
+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show

+  - [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+    -  List of Evidence of Feature Completion
+      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Pull Requests
+        - PR link #1 (repeat as necessary)
+      - Screenshots
+        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+          - Screenshot #1 description explaining what you're trying to show
 - Milestone 3
 - Milestone 4
 ### Intructions